 Sitemap directive (if you have multiple files, indicate all paths).
 Example:

-The robot will remember the path to your file, process your data, and use the results during the next visit to your site.
+The robot remembers the path to your file, processes your data and uses the results during the next visit to your site.

 User-Agent record right after the

 Host directive argument is the domain name with the port number (80 by default), separated by a colon.

 Hostdirective will be taken into account during processingUser-Agent: *Disallow:Host: https://www.myhost.ru